By Kim CavinessSeptember 20, 2020

 A horrible, horrible night.

-But one big hope thing is that she is still mentoring rising talent.
+But I somehow did.
+One big hope thing is that she is still mentoring rising talent.
 Her friends and colleagues set up a scholarship in her name.
 Karen loved to work with up-and-comers.
 It’s called the Karen Schmeer Film Editing Fellowship and each year the winning young editor finds opportunity and work because of Karen.

 A fourth: I hope this never happens to anyone else.
 It’s one of the reasons I’m working at TreatmentMagazine.com.
 I want to do my part to help stop addiction and the deadly demand for meth.
 It’s not someone else’s drug problem.
 It’s mine, too.
 Because of Karen.